kkots/ggxrd_hitbox_overlay_2211/README.md

 All of the mods mentioned above are also compatible with each other.

+The following mods must be used with caution.
+If you load both this mod and the one specified, then you must unload them in the reverse order as you loaded them.
+For example, if you first load hitbox overlay, then one of the specified mods, then you must unload the specified mod first, then hitbox overlay last, or else you will get a crash.

+- Freecam mod: <https://github.com/kkots/ggxrd_freecam>

+This is caused by those mods hooking the same functions as hitbox overlay.

 Mods that are likely not compatible and may or will crash (I'm going to be honest, I haven't recently tested these, but remember them crashing when combined with this):

-- Freecam mod: <https://github.com/kkots/ggxrd_freecam>
 - Replay mod: <https://github.com/kkots/ggxrd_replay_mod>

 Iffy, 50/50, haven't tested yet but likely to crash or not work properly: